Regional marketing campaign off to strong start

 Steve Costello, a vice-president at Green Mountain Power and co-chairman for the regional marketing initiative in Rutland County, said the marketing campaign, for which the new slogan was recently announced, is already starting to get results.
 The targeted marketing is intended to find people who are thinking about relocating and for whom the Rutland area might be a good fit.

-“The campaign is just a few weeks old right now and we literally have already received hundreds of potential leads through the website and through the contest that we're been running.
-We've had hundreds of people download … a 'Move to Rutland' guide,” Costello said.
+“The campaign is just a few weeks old right now, and we literally have already received hundreds of potential leads through the website and through the contest that we’ve been running.
+We’ve had hundreds of people download … a ‘Move to Rutland’ guide,” Costello said.

 The contest, which is now closed, will award a visit to Rutland County.